-Romania: CEFC has extended deadline for KMG International takeover5.
-October 2016. / SEE Energy News
+Romania: CEFC has extended deadline for KMG International takeover, SEE Energy News

 Senior Vice President of KMG International, which is owned by Kazakh state-owned KazMunayGas, Azamat Zhangulov said that the Chinese company China Energy Company Limited (CEFC) has extended the deadline for the acquisition of KMG International for a few months.
 According to the agreement from April, the deadline was due to expire in October.